mudont/haskell-elm-mongo-broadcast/README.md

 - Haskell Server tails Mongo oplog and broadcast changes to the collection `quotes.quote` and broadcast them to all subscribed clients.
 Quotes are dead trivial and contain just a symbol and a price.
 - An Elm SPA client as well as a Haskell CLI client.
-- A haskell script to repeatedly update some fake quotes
+- A haskell script to repeatedly update a handful of fake securities with fake prices.

-[Servant](https://www.servant.dev/) is pretty much completely unnecessary, but that is what I am using for all Web servers.
-The code would probably be much shorter and easier to read if written win with plain WAI.
-Sorry

 ## Pre-requistes